Apollo 10

 Apollo 10 (May 18–26, 1969) was the fourth human spaceflight in the United States' Apollo program and the second to orbit the Moon.
 NASA, the mission's operator, described it as a "dress rehearsal" for the first Moon landing (Apollo 11, two months later).
 It was designated an "F" mission, intended to test all spacecraft components and procedures short of actual descent and landing.

 After the spacecraft reached lunar orbit, astronaut John Young remained in the Command and Service Module (CSM) while astronauts Thomas Stafford and Gene Cernan flew the Apollo Lunar Module (LM) to within 7.8 nmi (7.8 nautical miles; 7.8 nmi) of the lunar surface, the point at which powered descent for landing would begin on a landing mission.
 After four orbits they rejoined Young in the CSM and, after the CSM completed its 31st orbit of the Moon, they returned safely to Earth.

 While NASA had considered attempting the first crewed lunar landing on Apollo 10, mission planners ultimately decided that it would be prudent to have a practice flight to hone the procedures and techniques.
 The crew encountered some problems during the flight: pogo oscillations during the launch phase and a brief, uncontrolled tumble of the LM ascent stage in lunar orbit during its solo flight.
 However, the mission accomplished its major objectives.
 Stafford and Cernan observed and photographed Apollo 11's planned landing site in the Sea of Tranquility.
 Apollo 10 spent 61 hours and 37 minutes orbiting the Moon, for about eight hours of which Stafford and Cernan flew the LM apart from Young in the CSM, and about eight days total in space.
-Additionally, Apollo 10 set the record for the highest speed attained by a crewed vehicle: 39,897 kilometers per hour (11.08 kilometers per second or 24,791 miles per hour) on May 26, 1969, during the return from the Moon.
+Additionally, Apollo 10 set the record for the highest speed attained by a crewed vehicle relative to the Earth's surface: 39,897 kilometers per hour (11.08 kilometers per second or 24,791 miles per hour) on May 26, 1969, during the return from the Moon.

 The mission's call signs were the names of the Peanuts characters Charlie Brown for the CSM and Snoopy for the LM, who became Apollo 10's semi-official mascots.
 Peanuts creator Charles Schulz also drew mission-related artwork for NASA.